Bacton: Walk like a pilgrim

 Virtually explore a 3D reconstruction of Bronholm Priory

 Imagine what life was like when the Pastons visited this impressive priory.
+If you have the sound up, you might even hear the monks chanting.

 At the end of the footpath pause for the best view of the ruins.